-The business world, and its observers, have been awed by Elon Musk’s wild success in business.
+The business world, and its observers, have been awed by Elon Musk's leadership and wild success in business.
 As you probably know, he recently rose to the rank of second wealthiest man in the world.
-This is largely due to the increase in market value of Tesla’s stock.
+This is largely due to the increase in market value of Tesla's stock.

 Of course, the meteoric rise in Tesla's stock price has been, at least in part, due to Musk's visionary leadership of his team.
 If we look deep enough in any high-performing company, we nearly always find good leadership.

 How Leadership At Tesla, Inc. Looks Like

 Recently I came across an article by showing an example of Musk's leadership style.
 Here's Minda Zetlin, one of my favorite Inc. contributors, describing his recent superb communication with his team.